prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 ### 4 CLASSES (GOOD, BLURRY, EYEGLASSES, FACE+MASK) VALIDATION DNN
 The 4 classes detection algorithm determines if a subject is in good quality, blurry, wearing eyeglasses or wearing facemask.
 Blurry images, wearing eyeglasses or facemask during enrollment lower subsequent prediction performance.
 The 4 Classes Detection DNN accepts one frontalized face input image returns 4 values summing to 100.
 The largest value among these 4 values will be the predicted class.

-### EYE GEOMETRY DETECT DNN
+### BLURRY IMAGE DETECT DNN
-The Eye Geometry Detection DNN accurately locates eye(s) in an image by transforming each frontal facial image into geometric primitives and measuring relative position.
-The DNN returns X,Y coordinates of each eye in an image, video frame or video stream.
+The Blurry Image Detection DNN accurately finds images that are extremely blurry and unable to be accurately processed by the Embedding DNN.
+The DNN returns a score between 0 and 100, where 100 is not blurry.

-### EYES OPEN/CLOSED DETECTION DNN (Spoofing Prevention)
+### ACTIVE LIVENESS DNN (Spoofing Prevention)
 The Eyes Open/Closed DNN provides real-time passive facial liveness.
 This algorithm mitigates risk of a photo spoofing attack during unattended operation.
 The DNN receives an input image of an eye and outputs a validation score between 0 and 100, where 0 is eyes closed and 100 is eyes open.
 The user cannot proceed until the detection of a pair of eye-open/eye-closed events.
 A URL parameter “faceLiveness=true” allows the overriding of default functionality by enabling the eye-blink check.

 ### VIDEO AND IMAGE SPOOFING DETECTION DNN (Spoofing Prevention)